mysociety/jkan/_datasets/everypolitician-macedonia-sobranie.md

 ---
 schema: default
 title: >-
-  Politician Data: Macedonia — Sobranie
+  Politician Data: North Macedonia — Sobranie
 organization: EveryPolitician
 notes: >-
-  Data on the people within the Sobranie legislature of Macedonia.
+  Data on the people within the Sobranie legislature of North Macedonia.
 resources:
   - name: How To Use The Data
     url: 'http://docs.everypolitician.org/use_the_data.html'